Chillin' (Force MDs album)

 Chillin' is a studio album by the American R&B vocal group Force MDs, released in 1985.
-The hit single "Tender Love" appears on the Krush Groove soundtrack.
+The hit single "Tender Love" first appeared on the Krush Groove soundtrack.

 The album peaked at No. 69 on the Billboard 200.

 Production

 The album was mostly produced by Tommy Boy house producer Robin Halpin, with the exception of two tracks.
 "Tender Love" was written by the production duo of Jimmy Jam and Terry Lewis.
 The album marked a shift in the group's sound, downplaying the rap songs in favor of more ballads.
 "Force MD's Meet the Fat Boys" is set to the theme song to Gilligan's Island.

 Critical reception

 Trouser Press wrote: "From the ridiculous rap of 'Force M.D.’s Meet the Fat Boys' (partially sung to the melody of 'Gilligan’s Island' and guest-starring the tubby three) to the catchy, falsetto-over-scratch-beats title track, the versatile M.D.’s mix credible urban savvy with enough smooth showbiz to please hard beatboys and mature soul fans alike."
 The Washington Post thought that "the Force M.D.'s give their intoxicating harmonies the believable edge of impatient desires and streetwise arrangements."